zhxiaom5/beats/README.md

 -	grok pattern matching to extract fields from text
 -	timestamp parser to extract time , date in native format
 -	Javascript engine to do everything you cannot do with grok
+-	lua engine to do everything you cannot do with grok
+-	field split to just split message by sperator
 -	AVRO codec to send this in a regular schema to kafka

 ![The Flow](https://github.com/vortex314/beats/blob/master/filebeat/docs/Filebeat%2B%2B.png)